 Columns: The columns on a Kanban board represent different stages of the workflow, from "To Do" to "In Progress" to "Completed."
 They provide a clear visual representation of where each task stands in the process.

 Kanban boards can be created either physically or digitally.
 Physically, a simple board with sticky notes for cards and columns can be used.
-Digitally, there are numerous tools available, such as Monday, Asana, Airtable, or StudioBinder's task board.
+Digitally, there are numerous tools available, such as Monday, Asana, Airtable, or StudioBinder's task management feature.

 Learning How to Use Kanban